Shopping and exploring in XXL format

 Gasometer and CentrO Oberhausen

 Right next door, the view is dominated by big shopping bags.
-The CentrO Oberhausen, Europe’s largest shopping and leisure centre, contains around 250 retail shops on two levels, with a total sales area of 120,000 square metres.
-On the CentrO promenade, over 20 international restaurants offer seating for up to 4,000 people in good weather, and the right menu to suit all tastes.
+The Westfield Centro, Europe’s largest shopping and leisure centre, contains around 250 retail shops on two levels, with a total sales area of 120,000 square metres.
+On the Centro-promenade, over 20 international restaurants offer seating for up to 4,000 people in good weather, and the right menu to suit all tastes.

 Europe’s hottest thermal springs

 Water temperature can reach up to 75 degrees Celsius.

 In Aachen, at the hottest thermal springs in central Europe, the water temperature can reach up to 75 degrees Celsius.
 The springs were already used for healing purposes during the Roman times.
 Today, visitors can benefit from their soothing properties in the Carolus spa, for example.

 The oldest brewery in the world

 The history of the private brewery Bolten in Korschenbroich stretches back to 1266, making it the oldest brewery in the world producing Altbier (a tradtional style of beer), and it is still in the same place today, in Kraushof.
 Visitors can try out the different beer specialities in the Altbier hall or in the picnic beer garden.

 NRW is top of the league when it comes to museums